ashok-khanna/lisp-notes/README.md

     (< 0 y x 6)

-Other useful functions are below.
+Other useful numerical functions are below.

     ;; Returns e^3